Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency across all routes amounts to 65 trips per day, equating to approximately 6 weekly trips per individual stop.
+The accessibility of transport in this region is rated as good, with residents typically located approximately 274 meters from their nearest transport stop.
+On average, service frequency across all routes amounts to 65 trips per day, translating to roughly 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport